dmolony/DiskBrowser/README.md

 #### Wizardry
 ![Wizardry](resources/wizardry.png?raw=true "Wizardry")
 #### Visicalc
-DiskBrowser includes an inbuilt Visicalc processor which will evaluate the sheet and display the results.
+DiskBrowser has an inbuilt Visicalc processor which will evaluate the sheet and display the results.
 ![Visicalc](resources/visicalc.png?raw=true "Visicalc")
 #### Complete Disk List
 Generates a list of all the disks in your collection.
 The list can be sorted by any of the table headings.
 Checksums can be generated as needed, or for the whole collection.